westerndigitalcorporation/swerv-ISS/README.md

 instructions is encountered.

-For programs requiring minimal operating system support (e.g. brk, open, read and write) the user can compile with the standard C library and use the simulator with the "--emulatelinux" option.
+For programs requiring minimal operating system support (e.g. brk, open, read and write) the user can compile with the newlib C library and use the simulator with the "--newlib" option.

 Here's a sample program: